 \subsection{\Acl{rdp}}

-As one of the main contributions of this paper, we propose \ac{rdp}, a representative pooling method inspired by deviation pooling \cite{nafchi2015deviation}. \Ac{rdp} assigns higher weights to embeddings that differ most from the typical sound pattern observed over time.
-Unlike classical deviation pooling, which computes relative deviations to the entire feature sequence, \ac{rdp} uses these deviations to form a weighted temporal average.
-By doing so, \ac{rdp} emphasizes unusual or potentially anomalous frames while preserving the overall temporal context.
+As one of the main contributions of this paper, we propose \ac{rdp}, a training-free pooling method inspired by deviation pooling \cite{nafchi2015deviation}.
+Unlike classical deviation pooling, which computes relative deviations with respect to the entire feature sequence, \ac{rdp} uses these deviations to form a weighted temporal average where embeddings with larger deviations from the temporal average receive larger weights.
 Such weighted aggregation is conceptually related to attention-based pooling strategies with learnable weights \cite{okabe2018attentive}, but in contrast, \ac{rdp} operates in a fully training-free manner.